 Regent’s Canal connects the Grand Union Canal in the west with Limehouse Basin in the east.
 Sometimes a towpath runs alongside it, at other times it dives into tunnels beneath the city.

-How to use our maps // Click on the top right corner to open in the Google Maps app.
-Click on the star to save to your Google account.
+Click on the top right corner to open our map in your Google Maps app.
+Click the star next to the title to save it to your Google account.

-Whichever exit you use, make your way onto Praed Street (following the map above) and then turn right through a gap in the buildings to reach the canal.
+Start by getting the tube to Edgware Road tube station.
+Make your way onto Praed Street (following the map above) and then turn right through a gap in the buildings to reach the canal.

 Keep right and follow the north edge of the canal as it passes bars and restaurants, food vans and coffee shops, all set below the glass and steel architecture.